-(21) If a marker judges that a breach of academic integrity has occurred, they may determine that the breach is a minor breach provided that:

-- a. the student is in their first or second study period at the University, which must be established by examining the student's academic history report; and - b. the student has no prior findings of academic misconduct against them, which must be confirmed by the Academic Integrity Support Officer; and - c. they have no reason to suspect that the student may have knowingly breached academic integrity, including but not limited to the circumstances set out in clause (7)c of the Student Academic and Non-Academic Misconduct Rules.

-(22) If a marker determines under clause (21) that a minor breach of academic integrity has occurred, they must:

-- a. mark the assessment task according to the stated marking criteria; - explicitly inform the student of their determination of a minor breach of academic integrity, including the nature of the breach, which may be done as part of the usual process of providing feedback on assessment tasks as set out in the Assessment Procedures; - c. report the breach to the Unit Assessor within five working days of making the determination; and - d. report the determination to the Academic Integrity Support Officer as set out in clause (30).

-(23) After being informed by a marker that a minor breach of academic integrity has been determined, the Unit Assessor must initiate an appropriate educative intervention to ensure the student can:

-- a. fully understand, learn from and correct their mistakes; and - b. access any additional academic skills support needed to assist them in avoiding making the same mistakes again.

-(24) The Unit Assessor may additionally:
+- (21) If a marker judges that a breach of academic integrity has occurred, they may determine that the breach is a minor breach provided that: - a. the student has completed no more than two study periods at the University, where a completed study period is a Session or Study Period in which a student received a final grade of F, P, C, D, HD or SR for at least one unit in that study period; and - b. the student has no more than one previous minor breach of academic misconduct and no previous moderate or major breaches of academic integrity recorded in the Academic Integrity Management System; and - they have no reason to suspect that the student may have knowingly breached academic integrity, including but not limited to the circumstances set out in clause (8)c of the Student Academic and Non-Academic Misconduct Rules. - (22) If a marker determines under clause (21) that a minor breach of academic integrity has occurred, they must: - a. mark the assessment task according to the stated marking criteria; - b. release feedback to the student but not the assessment task marks; and - c. record the academic integrity breach in the Academic Integrity Management System, which will also result in the Unit Assessor being notified.
+For a Minor breach, the assessment task marks along with any interventions applied by the Unit Assessor, will then be released to the student by the Unit Assessor subject to clause 23.
+For a Moderate or Major breach, the release of assessment marks are subject to clauses 25-28 and the decision of the Academic Integrity Officer. - (23) After receiving notification through the Academic Integrity Management System that a minor breach of academic integrity has been determined, the Unit Assessor must review the marker's determination and either: - a. initiate an appropriate educative intervention to ensure the student can fully understand, learn from and correct their mistakes, and access any additional academic skills support needed to assist them in avoiding

-- a. overturn the determination of the marker; or - b. refer the case to the Academic Integrity Officer for further investigation.

-(25) The process outlined in clause (22) may lead to a student receiving lower marks due to poor performance against any relevant stated marking criteria, but no additional penalties may be applied by the marker or Unit Assessor for a minor breach of academic integrity.
+- making the same mistakes again; or - b. overturn the determination of the marker; or - c. refer the case to the Academic Integrity Officer for further investigation. - (24) A minor breach of academic integrity may result in a student receiving lower marks for an assessment task due to poor performance against any relevant stated marking criteria, but no additional penalties may be applied.